Connectors

 { "decision": "deny", "reason": "policy denied" }

-On the verified PreToolUse surface, Antigravity recognizes a native "ask" decision that pauses the agent and prompts the operator.
+Antigravity recognizes a native "ask" decision that pauses the agent and prompts the operator.
 A returned "ask" decision bypasses --dangerously-skip-permissions.
-DefenseClaw maps eligible confirm verdicts to {"decision":"ask"} on that event.
-The literal string "force_ask" is intentionally not emitted because agy v1.0.0 does not recognize it; the conceptual distinction is preserved in internal raw_action telemetry only.
+DefenseClaw maps eligible confirm verdicts to {"decision":"ask"} on PreInvocation and PreToolUse; only the latter has been empirically verified against agy v1.0.1.
+The literal string "force_ask" is intentionally not emitted because agy v1.0.0 does not recognize it; the conceptual distinction is preserved in raw_action telemetry.

 Local surfaces